Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 The La Trinidad Strawberry Farm just outside of Baguio is where visitors can enjoy the experience of harvesting strawberries for themselves during the harvest season.
 The best time to visit in order to go strawberry picking is from March to April.

-Be sure to try the treats like fresh Strawberry Ice Cream and Strawberry Taho sold by vendors for tourists at the farm.
+Be sure to try the treats, such as fresh Strawberry Ice Cream and Strawberry Taho, sold by vendors at the farm for tourists.

 Appreciate Art at BenCab Museum